hackingmaterials/rocketsled/docs/_sources/quickstart.rst.txt

 .. code-block:: python

-    # The objective function must accept a vector and return a scalar.
+    # The objective function must accept a vector and return a scalar/vector.
     def f(x):
         return x[0] * x[1] / x[2]

 Define constraints
 ------------------

 Let's constrain this function in each of its dimensions.
-With rocketsled, each dimension is represented as a 2-tuple for (low, high), and is placed in a list.
+With rocketsled, each bounded dimension is represented as a 2-tuple for (low, high), and is placed in a list.
 So if we want to constrain x :sub:`0` to integers between 1-100, x :sub:`1` to integers between 200-300, and x :sub:`3` to floats between 5.0-10.0:

 .. code-block:: python